Chatham Co. police chief fully believes they will find Quinton Simon's remains in landfill - NewsBreak

 BLUFFTON, S.C. — Above video: Your Wednesday headlines.
 Police in Bluffton say a 17-year-old suspect is behind bars charged with murder.
 According to the Bluffton Police Department, officers responded to 191 Buck Island Road around 8:30 p.m.
 Tuesday.
 There they found 57-year-old Mark Tony Haynes, suffering from three gunshot...

 SAVANNAH, Ga.
-(WSAV) – The Savannah Police’s Traffic Investigation Unit (TIU) is investigating a hit and run crash on I-516 that resulted in the death of a pedestrian.
-Around 10:20 p.m. yesterday, officers responded to northbound I-516 at Ogeechee Road and discovered an adult woman in the roadway suffering from injuries consistent with being struck […]
+(WTOC) - The Savannah Police’s Traffic Investigation Unit is investigating a hit-and-run crash that happened on Oct 17.
+Officers responded to northbound I-516 at Ogeechee Road and discovered a woman in the street suffering from injuries consistent with being hit by a car around 10:20 p.m.
+20-year-old...

 WJCL